-Wild Virginia’s Guidelines for Getting Back Outside
+Guidelines for Getting Back Outdoors During the Pandemic

 As we become increasingly anxious to get back out and enjoy outdoor activities, it is imperative for individual and public health for us to remain conscious of national and state guidelines for outdoor engagement.
 Currently, the state of Virginia is under a set of regulations defined as “Phase Two” by Governor Northam, which encompasses restrictions on businesses, social distancing, hygiene and public demeanor, and outdoor recreational spaces, extending to public/private land use and wilderness.
 Phase 3 is expected to go into effect on July 1st.
+Following proper distancing guidelines can help ensure that you and your loved ones are still able to safely get outdoors during the pandemic!

 General Overview and Recreation in Aquatic Spaces